-- Directly to the Global Director of Safeguarding: safeguarding@dai.com - Directly to the Ethics and Compliance Officers: ethics@dai.com - The ethics hotline: www.dai.ethicspoint.com and ethics@dai.com - Directly to Human Resources at headquarters or on projects - To a Chief of Party/Team Leader or supervisor - To a safeguarding focal point on a project or DAI office - Employees can always report directly to the client
+- Directly to the Global Director of Safeguarding: safeguarding@dai.com - Directly to the Ethics and Compliance Officers: ethics@dai.com - The ethics Speak Up Line: www.DAIspeakup.ethicspoint.com - Directly to Human Resources at headquarters or on projects - To a Chief of Party/Team Leader or supervisor - To a safeguarding focal point on a project or DAI office - Employees can always report directly to the client

 DAI will not discharge, demote, suspend, threaten, harass, or in any manner discriminate against any person in terms and conditions of employment based upon any lawful actions that person may take in making a good-faith report of ethics or compliance concerns.
 Supervisors are trained and expected to listen to allegations in a respectful manner.
-If you have questions or concerns about possible retaliation or any other obstacle to reporting, please contact the Ethics and Compliance Officer, Global Director of Safeguarding, Human Resources, or the ethics hotline.
+If you have questions or concerns about possible retaliation or any other obstacle to reporting, please contact the Ethics and Compliance Officer, Global Director of Safeguarding, Human Resources, or the ethics Speak Up Line.